aasmah/Bus-tracker/README.md

 we are using promise await resolve in our code.

- fulture  task: we could  make use of  this mapbox data to download realtime navigation from point A to B.
+ future  task: we could  make use of  this mapbox data to download realtime navigation from point A to B.

 Copyright 2023 <MiT>